Red team: Militaries

-In military wargaming, the opposing force (or OPFOR) in a simulated conflict may be referred to as a Red Cell; this is an interchangeable term for red team.
+Militaries typically uses red teaming for alternative analysis, simulations, and vulnerability probes.
+In military wargaming, the opposing force (OPFOR) in a simulated conflict may be referred to as a Red Cell.
 The key theme is that the adversary (red team) leverages tactics, techniques, and equipment as appropriate to emulate the desired actor.
 The red team challenges operational planning by playing the role of a mindful adversary.
-In United States wargaming simulations, the U.S. force is always the blue team, whereas the opposing force is always the red team.